Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed Jun 03 2026
+Last update on Thu Jun 04 2026

 **211 day before 2027 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️